nilesh-patil/nilesh-patil.github.io/_posts/blog/2017-07-25-galactic-morphology-using-deep-learning.md

 ![Numpy array](\images\blog\galaxyzoo\03.numpy_array.png){: .center-image height="250px" width="250px"}

 ##### Fully Convolutional Model:

 A convolutional network takes in your image array as input extracts features from this array which best represents the task at hand & then gives out a classification/regression output.
 Standard classification models use one-vs-rest scheme to represent output for an elegant representation of the classification task.
 In this form, the correct class is assigned `1` while other possible classes in the dataset are assigned `0`.
 The output vector is of length `c`, where `c` is total number of classes in the dataset.

 In the Galaxy Morphology classification task, we use standard `.jpeg` images to learn the shape attributes as a vector of length 37 which describes its properties.
-We set it up as a regression task in this case, since our ground truth is a rescaled version of votes gathered from volunteers.
+We set it up as a regression task in this case, since our ground truth is a weighted version of votes gathered from volunteers.

+The model takes in a normalized array representing input image.
+This array passes through the following layers stacked after each other:

+    1. Convolutional layers : It consists of a seat of learnable features.
+In terms of standard modeling terminology, the features that a model uses are usually handcrafted i.e. some form of transformations of the raw input data.
+In images, these filters are expected to learn optimal features for the task at hand instead of features crafted by a domain expert.
+Since the output from this convolutional layer is learnt w.r.t output, the features being generated at each step should ideally be the optimal representation of input provided at that step.

+    2. Pooling layers : The pooling layers reduce size of incoming representation by selecting from a set of appropriate functions.
+The `maxpooling` layer chooses maximum from a given volume of array as an appropriate representaiton of the focus.
+Similarly, `average-pooling` takes average of the volume.

+    3. Activation : Activation functions are used to introduce non-linearity in the model.
+This layer applies a given function to each element of input array.
+Standard activation functions used in models are 'relu', 'softmax', 'sigmoid', 'tanh' etc.

+    4. Dropout : Dropout is a technique developed to reduce overfitting in deep neural networks.
+The effect of adding this layer is equal to setting activations for a fraction of neurons to `zero` during training time & during test time, using that fraction as weighted average for the weights being used i.e. during training time, a particualr unit 'll is present with probabilty `p` & during prediction, the weights learnt for this particular unit are multiplied by `p`.

+    5. Batch normalization : A major problem encountered while training neural networks is the variation in distribution of input values to successive layers.
+Due to this, a large number of updates with an extremely small update rate are required.
+By using batch-normalization, we normalize the input at each layer to `zero` mean & 'one' standard-devation.
+Effectively, we end up with higher learning rates giving the same results.